 What investor doesn’t want an easier way to streamline their house flipping efforts?
-If only there was a clear cut, and easy to use spreadsheet to make it easier to invest!
+If only there was a clear cut, and easy to use spreadsheet that makes it easier to invest!

 Thankfully there is!
-You can get it here.
+You can get our free home rehab valuator when you apply for a hard money loan!
 When using this spreadsheet it is important to know the key factors for your flips.
 We walk through your must-haves to smarter investing with a house flipping spreadsheet.

 ARV is the most important calculation for fix-and-flip investors.